Walter Congreve: Early life

 Walter Norris Congreve was born in Chatham, Kent, on 20 November 1862, the son of William and Fanny E. Congreve, of Castle Church, Stafford.
 His father was then a captain in the British Army, having served with both the 9th (East Norfolk) and 29th (Worcestershire) Regiments of Foot and would later become the chief constable of Staffordshire from 1866 until 1888.
 Walter himself was educated at Twyford School, Harrow School and Pembroke College, Oxford.
 He did not graduate from the latter, however, "having left after a senior member of the college was wounded with an air rifle.
 This perhaps was the first sign of Congreve's passion for shooting and mystery that served him so well in his later career."

 Early military career

+The retirement of the Duke of Connaught from the Aldershot Command, 1898.
+Sat second on the left in the front row is Captain Congreve.

 Congreve was commissioned into the militia battalion of the North Staffordshire Regiment in January 1880.

 After resigning his commission in March 1884, Congreve, after graduating from the Royal Military College, Sandhurst, was re-commissioned as a lieutenant in the Rifle Brigade (The Prince Consort's Own) in February 1885 and promoted to captain in December 1893.
+In January 1898 he was appointed a district inspector of musketry for Aldershot Command.

 Second Boer War

-After the Second Boer War started in October 1899, Congreve went to South Africa and was posted as a brigade major in the Ladysmith relief force.
+After the Second Boer War started in October 1899, Congreve went to South Africa after being made a brigade major in the Ladysmith relief force in March 1900.
 He was present at the Second Battle of Colenso when British troops commanded by Sir Redvers Buller attempted to cross the Tugela River to relieve the besieged city of Ladysmith.
 The Boers repelled all attempts to cross the river, and the British were forced to retreat in one of their biggest defeats of the war.